benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 - ``DynamicGraphTemporalSignal`` - Is designed for constant time difference spatio-temporal signals defined on a **dynamic** graph.

-Static Graphs with Discrete Signal
+Static Graph with Temporal Signal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The constructor of a ``StaticGraphTemporalSignal`` object requires the following parameters: